AntonGepting/tmux-interface-rs/README.md

 <!--```-->

-2. Add extern crate and use in your source file
+2. Add extern crate and use in your source file.
     ```
     extern crate tmux_interface;
     ```